alimalameedi/Flix-iOS/README.md

 ### Notes

 This project served as a platform to learn Xcode and Swift/Objective C on a more fundamental level, because that's not something I've had much exposure to.
 It was also interesting to be exposed to and work with storyboards and various user interface elements.
-Flixter also gave me a stronger understanding of how different components of an iOS application come together and I felt that I was able to get a solid foundation in the implementation of table views, API utilization, and auto layout configuration.
+Flix also gave me a stronger understanding of how different components of an iOS application come together and I felt that I was able to get a solid foundation in the implementation of table views, API utilization, and auto layout configuration.